rigor789/Rirc/README.md

 ## How to run?

 In order to run the app you need node-webkit (as listed above).
 Before you begin, please do `npm install` in the project root, that should install all the dependencies for you.
-The next thing is to run the app, the easiest way is to drag the whole repository (root folder) folder onto `nw.exe` which you should have downloaded allready (along with a bunch of dll's and files).
-If you want to make an executable file out of it, reffer to `node-webkit`'s documentation!
+The next thing is to run the app.
+The easiest way is to drag the whole repository (root folder) folder onto `nw.exe` which you should have downloaded allready (along with a bunch of dll's and files).
+If you want to make an executable file out of it, refer to `node-webkit`'s documentation!
 That's it, you should be up and runing!

 ## Developing / Debugging

-When you are developing it is really annoying to drag the whole folder onto the `nw.exe` every time you make a change, in order to make your life easier, change `"toolbar": false` to `"toolbar": true` in `package.json`, and you should see a big reload button and a debug button to see the developer tools you are used to!
+When you are developing it is really annoying to drag the whole folder onto the `nw.exe` every time you make a change.
+In order to make your life easier, change `"toolbar": false` to `"toolbar": true` in `package.json`, and you should see a big reload button and a debug button to see the developer tools you are used to!

 ## Licence